 Matthew Lewis (Harry Potter, Ripper Street) plays Hugh Hulton, a wealthy landowner and rival to James for Helen’s affections.

-More TV Shows to Watch
+More TV Shows and Movies to Watch

 - 5 Famous TV Detectives to Binge-Watch